French Language (Post-Beginners)

 Module code: FR2018 (double module)

-Language study will be based on an integrated communicative approach and will be placed in a context that relates to contemporary life, society and culture in France and the broader French-speaking world as well as Italy/Spain and Latin America.
+Language study will be based on an integrated communicative approach and will be placed in a context that relates to contemporary life, society and culture in France and the broader French-speaking world.
 There are three contact hours per week dedicated to developing all of the main language skills (reading, writing, listening and speaking).

 A wide range of teaching and learning methods, materials and resources are used throughout the course in order to support different learning styles.
 Preparation and independent study tasks set by the tutor will form an essential part of the learning process.
 Small-group teaching and the use of virtual learning environments will optimise your progress, and the B1 level of the Common European Framework for Languages (CEFR).